sylvainwhite/sylvain-white-dev/pages/javascript.md

 ## Javascript: The keyword 'This'

 The keyword 'This' is always tricky.
-Here are two very good articles by to unveil the mystery!
+Here are two very good articles to unveil the mystery!
 * [The Keyword "this" for Beginners by Brandon Morelli](https://codeburst.io/javascript-the-keyword-this-for-beginners-fb5238d99f85){:target="_blank"}
 * [Understanding the "this" keyword in JavaScript by Nick](http://unschooled.org/2012/03/understanding-javascript-this/){:target="_blank"}